Hazard and risk

 10. Tsunami

-We greatly appreciate and value the significant contributions stakeholders have already made to the existing risk assessments.
+We greatly appreciate and value the significant contributions stakeholders have already made to existing risk assessments.
 The new approach seeks to build upon this foundation by ensuring prior efforts and data are recognised.

 Yes.
 QRA have engaged with other jurisdictions and methodologies as part of the design process and have leveraged best practice where possible.